OSLO - Norway

 Social and ethical procurement

-In 2017, Oslo became a member of the Ethical Trade Norway.
-Ethical Trade Norway is a multi-stakeholder initiative, represented by NGOs, trade unions, businesses and the Enterprise Federation of Norway.
-It is a resource center and an advocate for ethical trade practices.
-Through our membership at Ethical Trade Norway, the City of Oslo wishes to signal a strengthened commitment to work for ethical trade through procurement.
-Our annual member report to Ethical Trade Norway 2019 is available at the Report Database at www.etiskhandel.no
+Through our membership in Ethical Trade Norway, the City of Oslo demonstrates a strengthened commitment to ethical trade through procurement.
+Our annual member report to Ethical Trade Norway for 2023 is available in the Report Database at www.etiskhandel.no

 Sustainability Targets